JLC2141/intro_to_cli/README.md

 In summary:

-* pwd displays where you are currently located in the file system
+* `pwd` displays where you are currently located in the file system
-* The absolute path is the full path to your current working directory or a file **from root**
+* The absolute path is the full path to your current working directory or a file ** starting from root**
 * The relative path is a path relative to your **current working directory**
 * /Paths/are/provided/with/forward/slashes/
 * Remember the difference between **absolute** and **relative** because we will make use of paths from here on out.